-The TDTMS Working Group assists in the testing and implementation of new data transport software, new MarkeTrak tools or upgraded versions of the existing software and / or tools .The TDTMS Working Group may analyze a data transport mechanism to ensure security and reliability for the ERCOT Retail Market.
-The TDTMS Working Group also works with the North American Energy Standards Board (NAESB) to ensure that Texas Electronic Delivery Mechanisms (EDM) specifications are included in the latest version of the NAESB standards.
+The TDTMS Working Group is responsible for the review and implementation of new data transport software, and MarkeTrak enhancements / /upgradesincluding training for market participants.
+The TDTMS Working Group will also work with the North American Energy Standards Board (NAESB) to ensure that Texas Electronic Delivery Mechanisms (EDM) specifications are included in the latest version of the NAESB standards.